awsdocs/amazon-emr-management-guide/doc_source/emr-emrfs-iam-roles.md

 ### Specifying a role as a key user<a name="emr-emrfs-iam-role-key-user"></a>

 If a role allows access to a location in Amazon S3 that is encrypted using an AWS Key Management Service customer master key \(CMK\), make sure that the role is specified as a key user\.
 This gives the role permission to use the CMK\.
-For more information, see [Using key policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) in the *AWS Key Management Service Developer Guide*\.
+For more information, see [Key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) in the *AWS Key Management Service Developer Guide*\.

 ## Set up a security configuration with IAM roles for EMRFS<a name="emr-emrfs-iam-roles-setup"></a>